Carol Vander Stoep has been called the Erin Brockovich of Dentistry. Read on to see why!

 Click image to hear Carol talk about dentistry in Mercury Undercover.

-- Diet and lifestyle form one leg.
-In her book, Mouth Matters, Carol thoroughly covers what is known about connections between oral health and general health.*
+- Diet and lifestyle.
+Mouth Matters thoroughly reviews known connections between oral health and general health.*

-- The Cinderella of Health – A Jewel to be Discovered: Correct oral posture and breathing from birth form a second.
-You can follow a strict “alkalizing diet” and drink alkaline water exclusively, but your body won’t operate anywhere near optimally unless these postures are habit.
-Videos and articles below offer help!
-While almost everyone can benefit, if you snore or have apnea, you must read this!
-Note that even people with the most serious and frequent choking episodes during sleep do not realize they have a problem.**
+- Hidden Health Jewel: Correct oral posture and breathing from birth.
+You can follow a strict “alkalizing diet” and drink alkaline water exclusively, but your body won’t operate anywhere near optimally unless certain postures are habitual.
+Videos and articles below explain!
+While almost everyone can benefit one way or another, if you snore or have apnea, this section is a must read!
+Note that even people with the most serious and frequent choking episodes during sleep do not realize their sleep is disturbed by breathing problems.**

-- The last leg involves choices you make when you seek dental care.
+- Choices you make when you seek dental care.
 [Hint: Less Drilling Feels Great!]
 Price and speed are poor criteria for choosing care.
-Poorly advertised advances Carol introduces could turn dentistry on its head and significantly reduce the need for all specialties of dentistry by perhaps 80% within a generation or two.
-The Avoiding the $6100.00 Death Spiral and BioLOGICAL videos below introduce alternative criteria and touch on some of the topics covered in Mouth Matters.***
+For instance, government programs and stagnant private insurance plans don’t keep up with advancements in dental science.
+There is no, or low reimbursement for procedures that can save teeth and lives.
+Dental insurance companies offer financial incentives to people when they accept poorly designed fillings from and engineering point of view, and filled with pre-Civil War era dental materials that help break teeth apart.
+These policies are penny-wise and dollar-foolish. so far, no dental plans cover the care, skill and judgment required to place start of the art biomimetic fillings that can protect a broken tooth or one with advanced decay, for a lifetime – without cutting a tooth down into a stump for a crown!
+Carol introduces these advances below that should turn dentistry on its head and significantly reduce the need for all specialties of dentistry by perhaps 80% within a generation or two.
+The Avoiding the $6100.00 Death Spiral and BioLOGICAL videos below introduce alternative criteria and introduce some of the topics covered in Mouth Matters.***

 *1. Diet and Lifestyle